supercrafter333/theRankShop/README.md

 > **Development Version!**
 >
-> This is a development-version of theRankShop.Development-versions aren't stable releases and can contain bugs.
+> This is a development-version of theRankShop.
+Development-versions aren't stable releases and can contain bugs.
 >
 > Please only use this version if you are sure of what you are doing.